 3. Destruction– some animals are not friendly and may bite the other tenants or children living in the same place.

-4. Stingy smell – some tenants avoid the unpleasant smell from pets.
+4. Stingy smell – some tenants avoid unpleasant smell from pets.

-5. Noise – incessant barking of dogs in the wee hours of night is very annoying and will give renters headache.
-What’s even worse is that the barking may lead other dogs around the neighborhood to bark as well causing such a chaos.
+5. Noise – incessant barking of dogs in the wee hours of the night is very annoying and will give renters a headache.
+What’s even worse is that the barking may lead other dogs around the neighborhood to bark as well causing such chaos.